decoursin/Hashing-Your-Tabs-With-Backbone/README.md

 Hashing Your Tabs
 =================

-SPA example creating tabs that reflect and update location.hash using the following technology:
+SPA example creating tabs that reflect and update location.hash using the following tech:
 - Jquery
 - Backbone.js
 - Require.js